SNGPL Cuts Off Three Meters - UrduPoint

 SNGPL Cuts Off Three Meters

-According to the details, two meters, which were taken off, were recovered.
-One meter was disconnected for compressor use for getting gas illegally.
-One meter, installed upside down, was cut off.
-The door-to-door checking of 67 consumers was carried out.
+According to details, two meters, which had been taken off, were recovered.
+One meter was disconnected over use for commercial purposes.
+The door-to-door inspection of 63 consumers was made.

-The measures were part of the company’s commitment to combating gas theft and ensuring high-quality, uninterrupted service for all consumers.
+The measures are part of the company’s commitment to combating gas theft and ensuring high-quality, uninterrupted service for all consumers.

 Recent Stories